ePages-de/restdocs-raml/README.md

 We can use [raml2html](https://www.npmjs.com/package/raml2html) to generate HTML out of our `RAML` file.

-Our [sample project](restdocs-raml-sample/build.gradle) contains a setup for this.
+Our [sample project](restdocs-raml-sample/build.gradle) contains a setup to do this via docker.
 We use the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) and a [docker image containing `raml2html`](https://github.com/mattjtodd/docker-raml2html).

 So you can generate HTML for our sample project using